 Articles, graphics, and other files may be uploaded at Article Submission.

 Manuscript Submission Guidelines

 Manuscripts must be in English.
-Manuscripts should be submitted as properly formatted notebooks made with Mathematica 8.
+Manuscripts should be submitted as properly formatted notebooks made with Mathematica 8 and later.
 Notebooks should be well structured, making good use of text, sections, and inline and displayed equations (if required), and they should use the Mathematica stylesheet TheMathematicaJournal.nb.
-This stylesheet, along with an authoring palette, can be downloaded as a package from the top of this page.

 Manuscripts should present a significant application of Mathematica.
 Manuscripts under consideration by other journals or submitted simultaneously to other journals will not be considered.